-Q: How is THRIVE implementation structured locally?
+Q: How is implementation of the THRIVE Framework structured locally?

 We were successful in the bid for FiM monies in 2016 and had to set up and deliver the CAMHS part of the project fairly rapidly – this meant we didn’t do some of the initial wider mapping activities early in the project – however that is something we are now addressing.

-Q: Which aspects of the THRIVE framework did you feel were already in place?
+Q: Which aspects of the THRIVE Framework did you feel were already in place?

 Q: What changes have you made towards becoming more THRIVE-like?

 A: We moved to a single point of access which has allowed better data collection.
 We have seen waiting lists decrease and the numbers of risk assessments for self-harm decrease.
 Providing an advice line has enabled us to be more accessible and dismantle the tiers in our service.
 The advice line provides consultations over the phone with schools, parents and carers and other professionals – anyone with a concern about a local young person’s mental health.
 The line is staffed by the primary mental health workers and specialist CAMHS workers, all of whom who are really experienced.
 They have amazing backgrounds in specialist Children and Adolescent Mental Health Services (CAMHS) and lots of mental health experience.
 The workers can fill in a referral form whilst on the phone with all of the necessary information.
 I think this is a good example of getting rid of tiers because children and young people get quick access to the advice and care they need, and we have frontloaded these initial conversations with very experienced staff to provide quality assured advice.
 An initial worry with setting up the advice line was that it might lead to an increase in the number of referrals coming in to CAMHS but this has not been the case and in fact referrals to CAMHS and referrals to the local A&E for deliberate self-harm, have reduced.